shopware/shopware/src/Docs/_new/2-internals/1-core/20-data-abstraction-layer/060-extensions.md

 Please note the flag `Extension` in the example above.

-Because you don't have access to the entity itself, so every entity comes with a key/value array in the `extensions` property.
+Although you don't have access to the entity object itself, every entity comes with a key/value array in the `extensions` property.
 The hydrator knows about the flag and therefore will write the data of this relation into the `extensions` property with the key of this field `promotions`.